 Wherever relevant, opinions will be gathered from those family members and friends who have an active and positive role in the life of the protected person.
 However urgent decisions may be made without consultation.

 We aim to reach agreement on key decisions.
 If this cannot be achieved, the protected person’s previous lifestyle and their current wishes will be supported by the guardian unless the risks to their health and wellbeing are so great that protection is required.

 How long are we appointed guardian for?

 SACAT determines the length of the order.
 Generally orders are set to a maximum of three years but these can be reviewed at other times agreed by the Tribunal.

 What else do Guardians do?

 The guardian may need to advocate for access to services or promote coordination of services.
 The guardian may also encourage effective communication and conflict resolution between all interested parties involved with a protected person if it is relevant to the protected person’s wellbeing.

-For further information please see fact sheet 25 on Guardianship and the Public Advocate Information for Families and Friends
+For further information please see our fact sheet called Guardianship and the Public Advocate.